What We Work For

 We work to ensure that public systems, communities, and families have the resources and knowledge they need to encourage youth’s well-being, belonging, and thriving and that our nation’s policy agenda works to facilitate youth success.

 We collaborate with partner organizations and agencies who work closely with youth to increase the resources available to them and create supportive environments that can promote the well-being of all youth.

 We work with system leaders, providers, youth, and community partners to change practices and policies that are harmful to youth.
-Our work celebrates and affirms young people and helps the systems with which they are involved to serve them in the most effective, sensitive, and meaningful ways possible.
+Our work celebrates and affirms young people and helps the systems with which they are involved to serve them in the most effective, strength-based, and meaningful ways possible.